 In addition to her work on television and radio, Cokie is the author of the books We Are Our Mothers’ Daughters and Founding Mothers.
 She is also the co-author, with her husband Steven V. Roberts, of the book, From This Day Forward, and a weekly syndicated newspaper column.

 ♦ ♦ ♦ ♦ ♦

-This article was originally published in Coping® with Cancer magazine, September/October 2004.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, September/October 2004.